-member StaticProperty = "fooproperty"
+static member StaticProperty = "fooproperty"

-member MutableStaticProperty
+static member MutableStaticProperty

 with get() = "fooproperty"

 and set(v) = System.Console.WriteLine("mutated!")

-member x.InstanceMethod(s1) = "baz"

-static member StaticMethod(s1,s2) = "static method"
+static member StaticMethod(s1,s2) = "static method" '''

-'''

-In this syntax, "x" is the name of the "this" or "self" parameter.
-The decision to use a user-defined explicit name for this parameter was partly driven by similar decisions in the OCaml system, and partly by the feeling of "horror" the author had experienced while refereeing an academic paper on the subtleties of the resolution of "this" in Java inner classes.
+In this syntax, "x" is the name of the "this" or "self" parameter and its use in declarations such as "member x.InstanceProperty" represent binding occurrences.
+The decision to use a user-defined explicit name for this parameter was partly driven by similar decisions in the OCaml system, and partly by the feeling of horror I had experienced while refereeing an academic paper on the subtleties of the resolution of "this" in Java inner classes.
 Since nesting of such constructs would eventually be required, and considered normal in an ML-family language, it would be better to require an explicit name.